angular/angular/aio/content/guide/attribute-directives.md

 <code-example path="attribute-directives/src/app/highlight.directive.ts" linenums="false" title="src/app/highlight.directive.ts (mouse-enter)" region="mouse-enter"></code-example>

-How do you bind to a second property when you're already binding to the `myHighlight` attribute name?
+How do you bind to a second property when you're already binding to the `appHighlight` attribute name?

 As with components, you can add as many directive property bindings as you need by stringing them along in the template.
 The developer should be able to write the following template HTML to both bind to the `AppComponent.color`